FUenal/datsci/README.md

 # datsci: Introduction to Data Science with R

 ***
-> **NOTE**: This package is incomplete but under active development.
+> **NOTES**: This package is incomplete but under active development.
 Check back here for updates/new tutorials.
+Loading the tutorials on your personal computer for the first time can take a few minutes.

 ***